-04 Apr Ensuring Business Continuity at the Ocean Side with a Robust Port Community System
+04 Apr Ensuring Business Continuity in Maritime with a robust Port Community System

 The whole world has come to a standstill due to the wide community of COVID-19 in major countries.
 Two weeks before, the number of cases in USA and other countries were quite meagre and all of a sudden, they’ve exponentially spiked up.
 Due to this widespread pandemic situation, business has taken a backseat too.
 While, majority of white-collared employees are working from home for nearly a month, labour intensive industries such as logistics has been hit hard.